markmoxon/elite-source-code-library/versions/disc/README.md

 make.bat encrypt
 ```

-will produce a file called `elite-disc-sth.ssd` containing the Stairway to Hell release, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-disc-sth.ssd` in the `5-compiled-game-discs` folder that contains the Stairway to Hell release, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux